WilliamQLiu/williamqliu.github.io/_posts/2017-07-26-aws-redshift.md

 ### Create External Table

-To create an external table, it might look like:
+To create an external table, it might look like this:

 Say we have S3 data in: s3://my-bucket-name/tickit/spectrum/sales